awesomemotive/edd-sl-renew-all-keys/README.md

-# edd-sl-renew-all-keys
+# EDD Software Licensing - Renew All
-A small add-on plugin for Software Licensing that adds an option for customers to renew all license keys at once
+Provides an option for customers to easily renew all license keys.
+Requires Software Licensing for Easy Digital Downloads